IanSanchezBaca/church-check-in/README.md

 ## to do list
-- [x] fix the birthdate input for registration

-- [x] Now that the parents db is loaded we can finally check if the kid exists so that we dont create duplicates

 - [ ] make a checkbox to allow the password to be visible when typing password in login